Firm operations

-Earned Value Analysis: The Missing Piece in Project Management
+Earned Value Analysis: The Key to A/E Project Success

 As we’ve learned from our work with architecture/engineering (A/E) firms, there are relatively few absolutes when it comes to operating them.
 But, here’s one: If you aren’t managing projects well, you aren’t going to be successful.
 And while there are many aspects to effective project management, spending less money than you have budgeted for them is a core competency for any firm.